EleutherAI/polyglot/README.md

 💡 We are collaborating with KoAlpaca team which is creating a series of Korean instruct fine-tuned models.
 As a result, we were able to release the Koalapca-Polyglot models.
 Please refer to [here](https://github.com/Beomi/KoAlpaca) to see more details.

-### 2) Work in process projects
-- Polyglot-romance: We are developing Romance models trained on Spanish, Portuguese, French, Italian, Romanian, English and programming code datasets.
-- Polyglot-asean: We are developing Southeast Asian models trained on Indonesian, Malay, Vietnamese, Thai, English and programming code datasets.
-- Polyglot-balanced: We are developing balanced multilingual models trained on all of our multilingual datasets.
-We'll include English, Chinese, Japanese, Korean, Spanish, Portuguese, Italian, Romanian, Indonesian, Malay, Vietnamese, Thai and programming code datasets for these models.

 ## 3. Limitations and Biases
 Polyglot has been trained to optimize next token prediction.
 Language models such as this are often used for a wide variety of tasks and it is important to be aware of possible unexpected outcomes.
 For instance, Polyglot will not always return the most factual or accurate response but the most statistically likely one.
 In addition, Polyglot may produce socially unacceptable or offensive content.
 We recommend having a human curator or other filtering mechanism to censor sensitive content.